kantorlab/rtp-network/README.md

 ### Used for paper

 - `scripts/`: Contains various R scripts used for data processing, and analysis.

   - **Files:**
       - `data-breakdown.R`: Script for breaking down data into components (Last modified: 2024-09-17).
 ONLY FOR REFERENCE FROM HERE ON OUT/
+      **This file is now write-protected (permissions set to 644) and is only for reference.
+No further modifications should be made.**

       - `summarize-databases-and-create-objects.R`: Script for summarizing databases and creating objects.